Fine Arts

 - Gloria Han- ceramics, professional practice

-- Steve Hubert- sculpture, painting, media and drawing
+- Steve Hubert- sculpture, painting, media, drawing

-- Scott Kemp- sculpture
+- Scott Kemp- sculpture, professional practice

 - Aaron Nelson Moody- indigenous carving and tool making

-- Natalie Purschwitz- sculpture, drawing
+- Natalie Purschwitz- sculpture, drawing, textile studio

 - Alwyn O’Brien- ceramics